boyboi86/cqrlib/README.md

 Created for easier research, this repositary is built mainly using multiprocessing for parallel computering & pandas.
 As much as possible, I would prefer to use the 2 modules to ensure consistancy as well as taking it as an opportunity to improve my Python knowledge.

-Please make sure you go through the algorithm before using it, let me know if you found error anywhere.
+Please make sure you go through the code before using it, let me know if you found error anywhere.
+Feel free to contribute.

-This repo is purely for educational purpose, good for quantitative concept reinforcement and hands-on experience.
+This repository is purely for educational purpose, good for quantitative concept reinforcement and hands-on experience.

 Please ensure you have the below modules installed in conda enviroment or pip: